COPD Lung Sounds: Wheezing, Crackling and More

 COPD by the Numbers

-COPD is one of the leading causes of death in the United States, and it affects a known 16 million Americans.
-It also affects millions – yes, millions – of Americans who don’t even know that they have it.
-COPD rates are highest in the Midwest and the Southeast, with the lowest number of sufferers in Utah.
+COPD is one of the leading causes of death in the U.S., and it affects 16 million Americans.
+It also affects millions – yes millions – of Americans who do not even know that they have it.
+COPD rates are highest in the mid west and the southeast, with the lowest number of sufferers in Utah.

 Worldwide, it is expected that there are approximately 65 million diagnosed sufferers of moderate to severe COPD, and that number is only expected to climb over the next 50 years.

-Women are more likely to suffer from COPD than men – 37 percent more likely.
+Women are more likely to suffer from COPD than men – 37% more likely.
 However, this likelihood increases after the age of 65.

 Pathophysiology of COPD

 It may help to understand what is happening in the body when you have COPD.
 This may help you understand the description of the lung sounds a bit better.